 4. Changing the Filter

-The filter of your air conditioner is a key component to the quality of air flow in your home.
+The filter of your air conditioner is a key component to the quality of airflow in your home.
 It helps to eliminate dust that contains bacteria and harmful allergens from circulating through your home.
 Often overlooked, the filter is a basic but very important part of air conditioner maintenance.
 Neglecting to clean the air filter regularly can cause fungi and mold to breed in the filter which can cause serious respiratory conditions.
 Clean filters will not only reduce any health risks from the air you breathe but also increase the longevity and efficiency of your air conditioning unit.

 The air filter should be changed if any signs of wear or damage are detected to prevent putting extra strain on the working parts of the unit.
 Changing the air filter regularly will circumvent many potential problems that could arise with your air conditioner.
-Investing in a high quality filter that is designed to remove allergens and other harmful airborne substances is recommended to ensure that the air you breath is healthy.
+Investing in a high-quality filter that is designed to remove allergens and other harmful airborne substances is recommended to ensure that the air you breathe is healthy.
 Basic air filters are only capable of getting rid of dust and bacteria.

 To clean the filter, remove the casing cover and detach the filter.
 Wipe it down with a cloth and then hold it under running water.
-You can also immerse the filter in a solution of mild soapy water.
+You can also immerse the filter in a solution of mildly soapy water.
 Rinse it thoroughly and allow it to dry completely before replacing it.

 5. Clearing the Drain

 One of the easiest jobs when cleaning an air conditioner is clearing the drain.
-However, even though it is an easy job, its importance should not be underestimated as a backed up drain can lead to water damage to the walls and ceiling of your home.
+However, even though it is an easy job, its importance should not be underestimated as a backed-up drain can lead to water damage to the walls and ceiling of your home.
 The moisture caused by stagnant water can also breed mold which will quickly spread throughout the rest of your home.
 The drain on your air conditioner should be cleared at least once a year by vacuuming.
 For a more thorough job you can get a cap from any hardware store to place at the end of the drain.
 Use a dry vacuum to suck out all dirt and debris from the outside end of the drain.
 Remember to remove the cap when the job has been done.

 Regular cleaning is key to maintaining an air conditioner that runs in optimal condition to keep the air that you breath clean and free from harmful contaminants.
-While it is a simple DIY job, exercise extreme caution when dismantling parts or handling chemicals cleaning.
+While it is a simple DIY job, exercise extreme caution when dismantling parts or handling chemical cleaning.
 If you notice any damage seek professional help from an air conditioning service company.